sw00t/confluent-operator/README.md

 u/p admin / Developer1

-Show metrics and messages coming in to Kafka
-In the C3 URL, navigate to Consumers, `_confluent-controlcenter-0`, `_confluent-metrics`, then Messages
+Show visibility of metrics and messages coming in to Kafka In the C3 URL, navigate to Consumers, `_confluent-controlcenter-0`, `_confluent-metrics`, then Messages